RaviTambade/SDM/agile.md

 Agile project management brings together Agile teams of programmers, stakeholders and users to support Agile principles.
 Team members conduct face-to-face conversations, both in person and remotely, and they communicate regularly as part of the primary measure of progress.
 This approach supports the key aspect of the Agile process -- developing software in increments with user input along the way, as opposed to a final product with minimal user interaction.

-### How do you implement Agile?

-Agile Methodology operates according to its <a href="https://agilemanifesto.org/">Manifesto </a> which contains four, core principles:
+* Agile Methodology operates according to its <a href="https://agilemanifesto.org/">Manifesto </a> which contains four, core principles:

-* Individuals and interactions over processes and tools
-* Working software over comprehensive documentation
-* Customer collaboration over contract negotiation
-* Responding to change over following a plan

-The emphasis ought to be on collaboration, creation and iteration rather than laborious planning and documentation.

-Several Agile frameworks exist.
-Popular options include Scrum and Kanban, with their structures and processes true to Agile approach.
-Various tools and resources are available to facilitate project management that follows these frameworks.

-The commitment to creating software incrementally, with regular increases and stages, is what defines the Agile approach to software development.
-The approach offers users new versions, or releases, of software following brief periods of work, often called sprints.

-#### 4 values of Agile
+###4 values of Agile

 The four core values of Agile software development as stated in the Agile Manifesto are as follows: